Glass throws for 4 TDs, Alabama A&M tops Texas Southern

 HUNTSVILLE, Ala.
-(AP) — Aqeel Glass threw for 377 yards and four touchdown passes, including the game-winner in overtime, and Alabama A&M defeated Texas Southern 35-28 in the Black College Football Hall of Fame Classic on Saturday.
+(AP) — Aqeel Glass threw for 377 yards and four touchdown passes, including the game-winner in overtime, and Alabama A&M defeated Texas Southern 35-28 on Saturday.

 After Glass connected with Abdul-Fatai Ibrahim on a 12-yard touchdown, the Bulldogs (4-2, 1-1 Southwestern Athletic Conference) held on for the homecoming victory.
 It was Ibrahim’s second touchdown reception of the game.